TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/SettingUpLanguages/Index.rst

 .. note::

     Steps shown on this page apply only to TYPO3 v9 and older versions.
-    In TYPO3 v10 and more recent versions languages are setup differently.
+    In TYPO3 v10 and up languages are configured differently.

 Each language into which you want your web site to be translated must be defined explicitely.
 These come in addition to the so-called